+How to get the Plain Java Client Libraries is described and performed in the RTC Extensions Workshop.
 Open the All Downloads tab of the RTC version you are interested in.
 For example https://jazz.net/downloads/rational-team-concert/releases/4.0.1?p=allDownloads and scroll down to the Plain .zip Files section.
 Look for the Plain Java Client Libraries downloads.
 There are the libraries as well as the JavaDoc.

 Now do the same with the JavaDoc for the Plain Java Client Libraries e.g. a file named RTC-Client-plainJavaLib-API-javadoc-4.0.1.zip.
 As extraction path provide <workshopDir>/Installs/PlainJavaAPI/ as path again.